EliumAcademy/NodePrecourse/CurriculumOverview.md

+Our curriculum is based on the idea that you learn best by building the most relevant projects.
+Take a look at gloaysa's [repository](https://github.com/gloaysa/demoPorfolio) to see what you'll be making!

 The program will have two parts:

 The main curriculum covers three related topics and is designed to bring everyone up to self-sufficiency: